sachinmel/kong-demo/readme.md

 - Represents the users or clients that access the services.
 - Each consumer can be assigned credentials (e.g., API keys, OAuth2 credentials) for authentication.

+### 4. Add Key Authentication to the consumer
+- Goto Consumer > Credenetials
+- Enable Key Authentication
+- Add New Auth Key Credential
+- Pass the key provided to the header of request (e.g., key: apikey, value: key_provided)

 ---

 ## Kong Configuration URLs